replicate/replicate-go/example/download-image/README.md

-this example is to send a prompt and download the generated images to a data directory
+this example is to send download the generated images to a directory

 # HOW TO SET UP